 ZEPHYR / SCIENCE PHOTO LIBRARY ZEPHYR / SCIENCE PHOTO LIBRARY

 Incontinence implant.
-Coloured frontal X-rays of the pelvic region of a 67-year-old patient with an artificial urinary sphincter (white, circular, lower centre) implant to control urinary incontinence.
+Frontal X-ray of the pelvic region of a 62-year-old patient with an artificial urinary sphincter (white, circular, lower centre) implant to control urinary incontinence.
 This device is a doughnut-shaped sac that encircles the urethra and is filled and expanded using fluid to squeeze the urethra closed.
 By pressing a valve (white circle, upper left) implanted under the skin, the artificial sphincter can be deflated.
 This removes pressure from the urethra, allowing urine from the bladder to pass.
-Here, the sphincter is shown in the closed/inflated position (left) and open/deflated position (right).